Type 2 diabetes - looking after yourself

 You can make adaptations when cooking meals, such as reducing the amount of fat, salt and sugar, and increasing the amount of fibre.

 You don't need to completely exclude sugary and high fat foods from your diet, but they should be limited.
-It's possible to achieve good blood glucose control by including sugary foods in your diet.

 The important thing in managing diabetes through your diet is to eat regularly and include starchy carbohydrates, such as pasta, as well as plenty of fruit and vegetables.
 If your diet is well balanced, you should be able to achieve a good level of health and maintain a healthy weight.